serverless/examples/aws-python-pynamodb-s3-sigurl/README.md

 While this is certainly possible you might consider creating a separate service for each resource.
 It depends on the use-case and your preference.
 ### API GW Integration model
-The methods that accept no parameters, POST, DELETE, use the default `lambda_proxy` AWS API GW integration.
-The methods that rely on path parameters use `lambda` integration as that reduces the API GW interference in the payload.
+All methods use `lambda` integration as that reduces the API GW interference in the payload.
 ### Logging
 The log_cfg.py is an alternate way to setup the python logging to be more friendly wth AWS lambda.
 The lambda default logging config is to not print any source file or line number which makes it harder to correleate with the source.